UK Brexit minister: EU must yield more on Northern Ireland | DW | 15.10.2021

 The UK's Brexit minister David Frost said Friday that the EU's proposals to ease the movement of goods between the British mainland and Northern Ireland don't go far enough.

-In an interview with Politico, Frost reiterated that London wanted a major concession from Brussels on the role of the European Court of Justice oversight over decisions affecting trade in the UK territory.
+In an interview with Politico, Frost reiterated that London wanted a major concession from Brussels on the role of the European Court of Justice oversight over decisions affecting trade in United Kingdom territory.

 The proposals include reduced customs checks and paperwork on British products intended for Northern Ireland.